PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 * Visa
 * MasterCard.

-Parameters you should specify to process transactions via payonline gateway:
+Parameters you should specify to process transactions via PayOnline gateway:

 * gateway: 'payonline'
 * gatewayMerchantId: '123' - your MID in PayOnline system